zmengesha/experiment_template/readme.md

 3. Download and install Java Runtime Environment (JRE) from: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 4. Download and unzip Amazon Mechanical Turk Command Line Tools from https://requester.mturk.com/developer/tools/clt
 5. Go to https://aws.amazon.com/ and log into your AWS account.
-Click on your name and then `My Security Credentials'.
+Click on your name and then `My Security Credentials`.
-Click on `Get started wih IAM Users'.
+Click on `Get started wih IAM Users`.
-Click on `Add User'.
+Click on `Add User`.
 5. Follow our instructions to generate an MTurk access key.
 6. At the place where you have unzipped the Command Line Tools, there should be a folder `aws-mturk-clt-...`.
 7. Inside this folder, there is a `/bin` directory, inside which there is a file called `mturk.properties`.
 Open this file in a text editor.
-8. Add the lines
+8. There should be lines
 ```
-access_key=ACCESS_KEY_ID_FROM_PREVIOUS_STEP
+access_key=[insert your access key here]
-secret_key=SECRET_KEY_FROM_PREVIOUS_STEP
+secret_key=[insert your secret key here]
 ```
-pasting the keys from the previous step in the place of the placeholders.
+Paste the keys from the previous step in the place of the placeholders.
-9. The file will also contain a line that will read something like `service_url=https://mechanicalturk.amazonaws.com/?Service=AWSMechanicalTurkRequester`.
-Check whether, after `service_url=`, it says `http` or `https`.
+9. Save the file.
+Important: This file now contains your secret key, and anyone having this file can post HITs in your name.
+It might be reasonable to remove the keys once you're done and generate new keys when you do your next experiment.

-## Post it to MTurk
+## Post your Experiment to MTurk

 In this section, you will post the experiment to the MTurk Sandbox.